amykapernick/blog/site/posts/html-and-css-tricks.md

 <https://codepen.io/amys_kapers/pen/vqowbj?editors=0100>

-I had to put together a testimonial carousel for a project, normally I would just have a single testimonial but for this one I thought I'd see how to do this in HTML and CSS only.
+I had to put together a testimonial carousel for a project, normally I would only have a single testimonial but for this one I thought I'd see how to do this in HTML and CSS only.

 For this I'm using radio buttons and the next sibling selector (`element + sibling {}`) to test if the button is selected.
 I'm also using a different CSS hack to make nice looking radio buttons.